IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ### 34.2.2 OAuth Bearer Token Option

+TBD: clarify

 An Authorization Client, Resource Server, or Authorization Server that claims the OAuth Bearer Token Option shall be able to use or generate the OAuth Bearer tokens defined in the OAuth 2.0 framework as the access token for IUA.
-See ITI TF-2c:3.71.4.1.2.3 and 3.72.4.1.2.2.

 ## 34.3 IUA Required Actor Groupings